-The University will accept the following forms of payment in addition to financial aid and loans toward a student account balance: cash, checks (must be drawn on a US bank in US dollars), and wire payments (contact the Office of Student Accounts for information about where to send payment).
+The University will accept the following forms of payment in addition to financial aid and loans toward a student account balance: cash, checks (must be drawn on a US bank in US dollars), and wire payments.
+(International wire payments through Flywire can be initiated online through WaveNet and the "Make A Payment" link.
+For a domestic wire payment, please contact the Student Accounts Office for instructions.)